SergiyKochenko/portfolio-project-four/README.md

 **Create post page:** The create post page is only available to authenticated users.
 The user is asked to fill out a form with the required fields - title, content, image, and an optional field - excerpt.
 After filling out the form, the user is to submit button and than user will be redirected to the page of current user's blog.

+**Post detail page:** The post detail page is accessed by clicking on a link thumbnail that represents the post on a website's homepage.
+Once on the post detail page, users can read the full text of the article and interact with associated media, such as images, likes and comments.

 **Edit post page:** This page is available only to authenticated users and has the same functionality and form as the create post page, where users can update post details.